-All students who wish to pursue a degree in History must request a History plan ('concentration' in the old terminology) and must be approved by the Department.
-Students are to select (request) their plan concentration at the end of first year.
+All students who wish to pursue a degree in History must request a History plan and must be approved by the Department.
+Students are to request their plan on Solus at the end of first year.
 Application to the plan takes place in May of each year as part of the registration process.
 The number of qualified applicants, especially for the major and medial, may exceed the number of available spaces.
 As a result, the minimum grade required for admission to the history major or medial may vary from year to year, depending on the size and strength of that year's applicant pool.
 Based on past experience a grade of B- will secure admission to the program.

 Admission to seminar courses in your third year requires a grade of C+ or above in your Year 2 core seminar (HIST 300-329).

 History Majors and Medials at Queen's are required to take about two-fifths of their courses in seminars, limited-enrollment courses that demand active class participation and extensive essay-writing.
 By ensuring close contact between the student and the instructor, seminar courses provide an enhanced educational experience.
-Many students view the seminar system as the single most important reason for choosing a history concentration.
-History minors and students in other concentrations do not normally take history seminars.
+Many students view the seminar system as the single most important reason for choosing a history major or medial.
+History minors and students in other programs do not normally take history seminars.

 Seminar types and requirements are as follows: